-Covid-19: High street voucher scheme applications to open
+Covid-19: High street voucher scheme applications opens

 Things like rising energy bills as well as an end to both the furlough scheme and uplift in universal credit mean many consumers won't be able to afford to spend their £100 on a treat.

-They may, instead, be forced to spend it on essentials, for example a weekly grocery shop in one of the big supermarkets, shops which were never forced to close.
+They may instead be forced to spend it on essentials, for example a weekly grocery shop in one of the big supermarkets which were never forced to close.

 The scheme's success will depend on how and where shoppers choose to spend their £100.